Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 python -m src.orchestration.flows
 ```

-The feature pipeline runs the EIA pipeline, runs the weather pipeline, merges the processed outputs, validates the merged dataset, checks merge retention and hourly timestamp coverage, saves the final feature table as both CSV and Parquet, optionally upserts the final feature table into PostgreSQL, optionally uploads generated feature artifacts to Azure Blob Storage, and writes JSON run summaries for the source and feature datasets.
+The feature pipeline runs the EIA pipeline, runs the weather pipeline, saves raw API payloads and request metadata, saves processed source outputs, merges the processed outputs, validates the merged dataset, checks merge retention and hourly timestamp coverage, saves the final feature table as both CSV and Parquet, optionally upserts the final feature table into PostgreSQL, optionally uploads generated raw/processed/feature/run-summary artifacts to Azure Blob Storage, and writes JSON run summaries for the source and feature datasets.

 ## Current Development Range
 The current dataset covers one year of hourly data, producing approximately 8,760 merged feature rows for the NYIS region.

 ## Next Steps
-1. Expand Azure Blob uploads to raw API payloads, request metadata, and run summary JSON files
+1. Add a dashboard or analytics layer using the Parquet/PostgreSQL/Azure-backed feature dataset
-2. Add a dashboard or analytics layer using the Parquet/PostgreSQL feature dataset
+2. Add a forecasting-ready ML workflow
-3. Add a forecasting-ready ML workflow
+3. Add production deployment polish such as Docker or scheduled Prefect deployments
-4. Add production deployment polish such as Docker or scheduled Prefect deployments
+4. Add more robust cloud/orchestration patterns only after the analytics layer is useful